 A Brief History

 On January 29, 1845, Edgar Allan Poe, the Baltimore writer of such classics as “The Telltale Heart,” “The Pit and the Pendulum,” and “The Goldbug,” published his famous poem, “The Raven,” certainly one of if not the most renowned poem in American literature, and ranks among the most famous of poems.
 Today we list 10 great works of American Literature that feature a bird in the title.
-What other works would you include on this list?

 1. “The Raven,” Edgar Allan Poe, 1845.